How to Know When You're Ready to Hire a Copywriter

-Is this a kick ass email campaign for loyal subscribers?
+Is this a kick-ass email campaign for your talent community?

-Is it new sales page copy so you can capture your lurkers and persuade them to finally buy from you?
+Is it an irrisistable white paper so you can capture your lurkers and persuade them to finally buy from you?

 As much as we like to think so, copywriters aren’t really superheroes.

 We possess a magical craft and powerful word swords, but, we can only do what we can do with the information you provide us.
 The clearer you are about your purpose - the more time we can spend crafting #amazeballs content.

 So, before you part with that hard-earned cash - make sure you’ve put enough thought into your purpose!